Exactly solvable conformal field theories: Correlation functions in loop CFTs

-Finally, the identity field $V^d_{\langle 1,1\rangle}$ should not change the weight of loops.
-Assuming that the corresponding loop weight is still given by Eq. \eqref{wP}, we obtain $n=w(P_{(1,1)})$, which boils down to the expression \eqref{ncb} for the contractible loop weight $n$ in terms of the central charge.
-We do not discuss the loop model interpretation of the non-trivial degenerate fields $V^d_{\langle 1,s\geq 2\rangle}$, because we will not study their correlation functions.
+We do not discuss the loop model interpretation of the nontrivial degenerate fields $V^d_{\langle 1,s\geq 2\rangle}$, because we will not study their correlation functions.
 These fields cannot simply correspond to legless punctures, if only because $w(P_{(1,3)})=w(P_{(1,1)})=n$.